kajalsandha/Project_SEP/README.md

 **Problem Statement**
 Our main problem is that residents do not have access to timely, actionable feedback during emergency water conservation periods.
 Nowadays, a lot of municipalities rely on passive communication techniques like email or public announcements, which are frequently disregarded and delayed.
 By providing homeowners with real-time water usage data, alarms, and customized conservation tips, our app seeks to change this.

+**The Importance of This Issue**
+ Not only is efficient water conservation important for the environment, but it is also essential for emergency infrastructure management and municipal planning.
+Noncompliance with conservation requests by citizens results in:
+* Longer repair times as a result of pressure imbalances
+* Higher expenses for resources
+* Residents' and city workers' frustration
+* Increased probability of recurrent pipeline failure

+ Cities dealing with deteriorating infrastructure, rising water demands, and stress from the environment make this issue even more pressing.